Now you can enjoy your authentic Sicilian Brioche, just like you enjoyed in Sicily, at home! Serve with gelato, granita or as is!

-My first brioche
+My first Sicilian Brioche

 Picture it.
 Sicily 1991.
 A young woman visits her parents’ hometown in Sicily for the first time.
 She is at her nonna’s home in the outskirts of a tiny medieval village located high on a hilltop.

-The young woman is sleeping in her nonna’s bedroom with the shutters drawn tight to keep out the morning sun.
+The young woman is sleeping in her nonna's bedroom with the shutters drawn tight to keep out the morning sun.
 Suddenly, she is awakened by the sounds of a man shouting unintelligible words into a megaphone in a heavy Sicilian accent.
-This was the Sicilian Brioche man making his morning deliveries.
+This was the brioche man making his morning deliveries.

 That morning, she has her first taste of brioche for breakfast and falls in love.
 My dear friends, that young woman was me!

 Fast forward 25 years later.
-I am back in Sicily, once again enjoying my brioche, this time with my husband and children.
-Since we are not staying up in the hilltop village as last time, I’m not sure if the morning brioche man is still making his rounds.
+I am back in Sicily once again enjoying my brioche, this time with my husband and children.
+Since we are not staying up in the hilltop village as last time, I'm not sure if the morning brioche man is still making his rounds.
 I obtain the recipe for brioche by a local cook.
 When I return home, I finally attempt to make them for the first time.

 What makes these brioche Sicilian?